tmeissner/formal_hw_verification/README.md

 Tests and examples of using formal verification to check correctness of digital hardware designs.
 All tests are done with SymbiYosys, a front-end for formal verification flows based on [Yosys](https://github.com/YosysHQ).
 Some examples use the VHDL/SystemVerilog frontend plugin by Verific which isn't free SW and not included in the free Yosys version.
 See on the [Symbiotic EDA website](https://www.symbioticeda.com) for more information.

+There is a branch named [ghdl-synth](https://github.com/tmeissner/formal_hw_verification/tree/ghdl-synth) which uses [ghdlsynth-beta](https://github.com/tgingold/ghdlsynth-beta) as VHDL frontend plugin for SymbiYosys.
+Furthermore using GHDL(synth) as synthesis frontend allows using PSL as verification language.
+Only the vai_reg design can be verified in this branch at the moment.

 ### alu
 A simple ALU design in VHDL, together with a formal testbench written in SystemVerilog.
 The testbench contains various simple SVA properties used by assert & cover directives which are proved with the SymbiYosys tool.